-- 6.1 The applicants for certification of films for theatrical release shall arrange the accessservice for their films as per the following schedule: - a) All feature films that are dubbed in more than one language would be required to provide at least one accessibility feature each for the hearing impaired and visually impaired, i.e. CC/OC and AD, within 6 months from the effective date of implementation of these guidelines. - b) Feature films submitted for consideration in the National Film Awards, in the Indian Panorama Section of the International Film Festival of India, Goa and Mumbai International Film Festival (MIFF) shall mandatorily include closed captioning and audio description with effect from 1st January, 2025. - c) All other Feature Films being certified through CBFC and meant for theatrical release (digital feature films), would be required to mandatorily provide accessibility features for CC, OC & AD, from 3 years from the date of issue of these guidelines. - 6.2 Accessibility through Mobile Apps: The Film producers would strive to integrate the CC/OC & AD for the feature film in any suitable software application to extend the accessibility feature in any usual screening of the film in the theatres, which can be used through the personal device of the user. - 6.3 The producer shall prominently display the content descriptor for accessible content on every certified film including in teasers and trailers, for the benefit of viewers. - 6.4 The cinema theatres shall provide accessible features as mentioned in para 5.4 within a period of three years of issue of these Guidelines.
+- 6.1 The applicants for certification of films for theatrical release shall arrange the access-service for their films as per the following schedule: - a.
+All feature films that are to be certified in more than one language would be required to provide at least one accessibility feature each for the hearing impaired and visually impaired, i.e. CC/OC and AD, within 6 months from the effective date of implementation of these guidelines. - b.
+Feature films submitted for consideration in the National Film Awards and in the Indian Panorama Section of the International Film Festival of India, Goa and other Film Festivals organized by Ministry of Information & Broadcasting shall mandatorily include closed captioning and audio description with effect from 1st January, 2025. - c.
+All other Feature Films being certified through CBFC including the teasers and trailers and meant for theatrical release (digital feature films), would be required to mandatorily provide accessibility features for CC/OC & AD, from 2 years from the date of issue of these guidelines. - 6.2 Accessibility through Mobile Apps: The Film producers would strive to integrate the CC/OC & AD for the feature film in any suitable software application to extend the accessibility feature in any usual screening of the film in the theatres, which can be used through the personal device of the user. - 6.3 The producer shall prominently display the content descriptor for accessible content on every certified film including in teasers and trailers, for the benefit of viewers. - The cinema theatres shall provide accessible features as mentioned in para 5.4 within a period of two years of issue of these Guidelines.